cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 ## Installation

-Clone this repository and run `npm link`.
+Clone this repository and run `npm link` from inside the repo directory.
+Then `cd` into the directory from which you would like to import, and run `npm link @cloudflare/kv-asset-handlers`.
+Any changes you make to this package can be re-linked by running `npm link` from this directory.

+For more info on `npm link` please read [here](https://docs.npmjs.com/cli/link).

 ## Usage